 Notice of the time and place of regular and special meetings shall be given to each director by one of the following methods: (i) by personal delivery or written notice; (ii) by first class mail, postage paid; (iii) by telephone including a voice messaging system or other system or technology designed to record and communicate messages, facsimile, electronic mail, or other electronic means; or (iv) by telegram, charges prepaid.
-All such notices shall be given or sent to the director's address as show on the records of the Corporation; or, if notice is given by facsimile, the notice shall be sent to each director at his or her facsimile number as shown on the records of the Corporation; or to a person at the director's office who would reasonably be expected to communicate such notice promptly to the director.
+All such notices shall be given or sent to the director's address as show on the records of the Corporation; or, if notice is given by facsimile, the notice shall be sent to each director at his or her facsimile number as shown on the records of the Corporation.
+Any oral notice given personally or by telephone may be communicated directly to the director or to a person at the director's office who would reasonably be expected to communicate such notice promptly to the director.